So you’ve been tasked with creating a Statement of Work, or SoW.

 Purpose & Objective

-This statement explains why the project is being launched.
-The purpose statement should clarify the problem(s) that need to be solved.
-You want to write well-defined statements of what is to be achieved in order to successfully fulfill the project’s purpose.
+This statement explains the need for the project.
+The purpose statement should clarify the problem(s) to be solve and what you’ll achieve to successfully fulfill the project’s purpose.
 A well-defined objective statement looks like this:

 The purpose of this project is to design, build, test, and launch a more comprehensive order management system.
 It will enhance the organization’s ability to track and process orders from different channels.